jeka-dev/protobuf-plugin/README.md

 * add a pre-compilation task for generating .java files in _jeka/output/geneated_sources/java_. _.proto_ source files are supposed to lie in _src/main/protobuf_.
 * append _com.google.protobuf:protobuf-java_ libary to project dependencies.

+## How to build this project

+This project uses Jeka wrapper, you don't need to have Jeka installed on your machine. simply execute `./jekaw clean java#pack` from the root of this project.